elementary-Inc/blog/_posts/2020-10-16-revitalize-mac-windows-computer.md

 ---
-title: "How to Revitalize Your Mac or Windows PC with elementary OS"
+title: "How to Revitalize Your Mac or Windows PC"
-description: "Stop!
-Don’t throw out that old computer!"
+description: "Bring back a struggling computer with elementary OS"
 author: cassidyjames
 image: /images/revitalize-mac-windows-computer/feature_1600.jpg
 tags: